• Home

 • additional seasonings (to taste)

-I hope you enjoy this recipe as much as I do!
+I hope you enjoy this recipe for sourdough chicken and dumplings as much as I do!
 Leave us a comment and let us know what you think!
 Don’t forget to subscribe to the email list.
 Thanks for being here!

 sourdough chicken and dumplings